MicrosoftDocs/Viva/Viva/learning/creating-learning-paths.md

 ![Image of options used to edit learning paths in Viva Learning.](../media/learning/learning-path-edit-options.png)

 - Click **Publish** to publish the learning path and make it available for the organization employees.
 You can't add or remove content from a learning path once it's published.
 You can only edit the title, description, and thumbnail of a published learning path.
 - Click **Edit** to update the learning path details.
 You can also edit the content for a draft learning path.
+Editing the learning path will not change its copy URL.
 - Click **Preview** to display a preview of how the learning path will appear to the learner once published.
 - Click **Duplicate** to create a copy of an existing learning path, which you can further modify and publish.
 - Click **Delete** to delete the learning path.
 Once deleted, the learning path is no longer discoverable to employees in your organization.
+Deleting the learning path would remove any references like bookmarks or recommendation for that learning path.

 Once a learning path is published, it shows up on the **Home page** in the **Browse courses** by the provider section under your tenant name carousel.

 Employees can discover and play the course by clicking on the learning path card, navigating to the **details** page, and selecting the course thumbnail.